Lorna Tolentino

-Victoria Lorna Perez Aluquin-Fernandez (born December 23, 1961), better known by her stage name Lorna Tolentino, sometimes known as L.T., an abbreviation of her screen name, is a Filipino actress, model, film producer and television personality.
-Dubbed as the "Prime Star", she is known for her dramatic roles in film and television and was the fourth actress to achieve the Grandslam status for her performance in the film Narito ang Puso Ko (1992).
+Victoria Lorna Perez Aluquin-Fernandez (born December 23, 1961), better known by her stage name Lorna Tolentino, sometimes known by her initials L.T., is a Filipino actress, model, film producer and television personality.
+Dubbed by the media as the "Prime Star", she is known for her dramatic roles in film and television and was the fourth actress to achieve the Grandslam status for her performance in the film Narito ang Puso Ko (1992).
 With a career spanning five decades, she has already appeared in 100 motion pictures and is cited by critics as one of the greatest Filipino actresses in Philippine cinema.
-She has received numerous accolades including seven FAMAS Awards, four Luna Awards, a Gawad Urian Award and two commendations from Asian Television Award.
+She has received numerous accolades, including seven FAMAS Awards, four Luna Awards, a Gawad Urian Award, and two commendations from the Asian Television Awards.

 Early life

 Lorna Tolentino was born as Victoria Lorna Perez Aluquin on December 23, 1961, in Concepcion, Tarlac and later moved to Manila.
-Her father is from Liliw, Laguna.
+Her father, Amado Aluquin, is from Liliw, Laguna.
 She is also the stepmother of actor Mark Anthony Fernandez.
 She is first cousin to actress Amy Perez, Zsa Zsa Padilla and a niece of actor Jerry Pons.
 She was married to actor Rudy Fernandez from 1983 until his death in 2008.
 They have two sons.

 She attended the elementary grades at St. Anthony School where she also finished high school.
 She took up a Bachelor of Arts course at St. Paul College in Quezon City, and also at the University of Santo Tomas and Maryknoll College (now Miriam College).